dajocordo/docker-laravel/README.md

 <h4>Steps</h4>

-1. Download or clone repository.
+1. Download or clone repository.<br>

 2. Open a terminal inside the folder and write this command:<br>
 <code>docker-compose up -d --build</code>